DDieterich/WikiBasedIssues/README.md

 # WikiBasedIssues
 Wiki Based (Distributed) Issue Tracking System for GitHub/GitLab

+*NOTE:* Issues are tracked in the Wiki.
+See: [Issues Summary](https://github.com/DDieterich/WikiBasedIssues/wiki/Z-Issues-Summary)

 ## Overview
 This is a linux/GNU based set of scripts to accomplish to missions: